Exit

 Because of the wide variety of metalized fibers available, technical data is not available.
 Please contact our design engineers for specific information on a particular metal.

-Bally Ribbon Mills to Showcase High-Performance Webbing at the 2023 Advanced Textile Expo
+Bally Ribbon Mills to exhibit at the 2025 Advanced Textiles Expo in Indianapolis!

 Read More

-Bally Ribbon Mills Features Highly Specialized Engineered Woven Fabrics at SAFE Association Symposium
+Bally Ribbon Mills Features Highly Specialized Engineered Woven Fabrics at SAFE Association 63rd Annual Symposium

 Read More